ctm/Bataan-Memorial-Death-March/README.md

 lower heart-rate.
 I think my average HR in a fasted state is slowly creeping up again, but I am not paying a huge amount of attention.

-So, for the 2020-2021 training season, here are my non-pack days:
+So, for the 2020-2021 training season, here were my non-pack days:

 |Day|Activity|Amount|
 |---|--------|------|